-Extra Credit: For 10 extra points, you can share interesting public health-related information that you have obtained from media or conferences to the class.
-This information must be relevant to the class materials and is restricted for this online course.
-(Limit 1) The completion of the listed course assignments is required.
+Extra Credit: For 10 extra points, you can share interesting public health-related information that you have obtained from media or conferences with the class.
+This information must be relevant to the class materials.
+(Limit 2)

 Course Procedures or Additional Instructor Policies